 I was having problems at home with my family and I couldn’t live there anymore.
 I was in touch with Laura by the counsellor in the Mater hospital.
 Laura and I worked together to get me home because I was a sofa surfer at that time.
 But every door we went through was locked.
-I went to see Deirdre, a psychologist from Gheel she was a window for me to get a house.
-But she told me that because I am working, she couldn’t work with me.
+I went to see Deirdre, a psychologist from Gheel.
+She was a window for me to get a house.

 I tried to get on the housing list but because of my disability I found the form impossible to fill out.
 My sister filled it out for me first but then the social housing office lost the form and then found it again after I filled out another one.
 So I put up on Facebook, "how could someone lose a social housing form?" because the form is so difficult to fill out.